Welcome to Volume 7 of Executed to Suppress His Message.

-9) Secular and church histories record how the Great Tribulation and Second Coming occurred during the 1st Century.
+9) Secular and church histories also recorded how the Great Tribulation and Second Coming occurred during the 1st Century.

-Both biblical and secular histories confirm how the Great Tribulation, Day of the Lord, Second Coming of Christ, and the General Resurrection of saints all occurred within a few decades of Christ’s death and resurrection.
+Biblical and secular histories confirm that the Great Tribulation, Day of the Lord, Second Coming of Christ, and the General Resurrection of the saints all occurred within a few decades of Christ’s death and resurrection.

-Those who promote a “future” Second Coming are spreading humanly-derived doctrines that are in direct contradiction to the teachings of Jesus Christ, His apostles and the historical record.
+While those that promote a “future” Second Coming are spreading humanly-derived fantasies that are in direct contradiction to the teachings of Jesus Christ, His apostles, and the historical record.

 10 — What Remains for Christians?

-When Christians discover how the Great Tribulation, general resurrection of the dead, and Second Coming of Christ prophesied in Matthew 24, Luke 21, and Daniel 12 all occurred during the 1st Century, they may find themselves asking: “So what remains for us today?”
-In fact, some might even decide they are missing out on something good.
+When Christians discover how the Great Tribulation, general resurrection of the dead, and Second Coming of Christ prophesied in Matthew 24, Luke 21, and Daniel 12 all occurred during the 1st Century, they may find themselves asking, “So what remains for us today?”

-So if you are one of these people, I want you to read what the prophet Daniel wrote about the last (or end) times:
+In fact, some Christians might even wonder if they missied out on something good!
+And if you are one of these people, I want you to read what the prophet Daniel wrote about the last (or end time) days:

 … And there will be a time of distress such as never occurred since there was a nation until that time (Daniel 12:1).

-The Jewish-Roman war and the destruction of Jerusalem that preceded Christ’s Second Coming were some of the most horrible events in Earth’s history — a time when unimaginable atrocities were committed.
+The Jewish-Roman war and the destruction of Jerusalem that preceded Christ’s Second Coming were some of the most horrible events in Earth’s history.
+It was a time when unimaginable atrocities were committed.
 Josephus recorded how the embattled Jews were eating belts, shoes, and the leather stripped off their shields.
-He then went on to describe a woman named Mary, whom out of extreme hunger, killed, roasted, and then ate her son.
+Then he went on to describe a woman named Mary, who out of extreme hunger killed, roasted, and then ate her son.